-This article is part of a 6-part series on how to stay safe when traveling.
-Did you miss the other 5 articles?
-Check out the links below:
+This post is one article in a 6-part series on how to stay safe when traveling.
+Check out the links below for more travel safety tips:

-Traveling by bus can be a very economical way to travel, whether it is around a city or getting from one destination to another.
-In order to have a safe ride follow these public transportation safety tips when riding a bus.
+Traveling by bus or train can be a very economical way to travel, whether it is around a city or getting from one destination to another.
+In order to have a safe ride, follow these train and bus safety tips.

 Don’t Fall Asleep If You Are Alone